-Damien and Sebastien crouched behind a group of dingleberry bushes to watch, ignoring the offensive smell.
+Damien and Sebastien crouched behind a group of dingleberry bushes to watch, ignoring their offensive smell.

-Sebastien ran through her memories like a bloodhound, tracking down the one that had caused a sense of deja-vu.
+Sebastien ran through her memories like a bloodhound, tracking down the one that had caused her sense of deja-vu.

 The realization was almost enough to make her breathe his name out loud.
 She recognized the way he was constantly moving some part of his body like a nervous jitter.
 ‘I saw him here before.
 Weeks ago.
 And Tanya was here, too.
 I didn’t see them together at the time, but is it possible they were meeting?
 Is this a weekly thing?
 Did they meet here last Thursday, too, after she blew up Eagle Tower, and I just missed it because I wasn’t prepared?’

-It didn’t take Damien long to get his hearing spell ready, his hands cupped behind his ears and carefully angling toward their targets till he caught the sound.
+It didn’t take Damien long to get his hearing spell ready, his hands cupped behind his ears and carefully angled toward their targets till he caught the sound.

 Tanya’s body language grew visibly agitated, the line of her mouth harsh as she responded.

 Damien turned to Sebastien.
 “She didn’t like that.”